If you have a delay of 1000ms and send three events in rapid succession, it will fire the first event, wait one second and then fire the third event.

 cannot give you access to non-character keycodes such as Escape.
 It should not require debounce because the event is not fired until after any change has occurred.
 You can access event.target.value

-and see the current value of the element.input
+and see the current value of the element.

 (and it's sister event beforeinput